recent posts

 An SQL database is a relational database that uses SQL as its primary language for interacting with data.
 It organizes data into tables, where each table consists of rows (records) and columns (attributes).
 Common examples of SQL databases include:

-- PostgreSQL: Known for its robustness and advanced features.
+• PostgreSQL: Known for its robustness, scalability, and advanced features.

-- SQLite: Lightweight and embedded, ideal for small-scale applications.
+• SQLite: A lightweight, embedded database ideal for small-scale applications.

 Key Concepts of SQL Databases